 If you want to use a Revolut account for business purposes, these terms and conditions will not apply.
 You will need to read the Business Terms.

 You can check all payments into and out of your account through the Revolut app.
-We will not make any changes to your account information and it will be available to you through the Revolut app for six years after you close your account.
-If you need to keep a copy of the information after then, you will need to download it.
-You can download information from the app at any time.
+We will not make any changes to your account information.
+It will be available to you through the Revolut app while you are a customer.
+It will also remain available through the Revolut app for six years after you close your account.
+If you need to keep a copy of the information after then, or if you need to keep a copy of it outside of the app, you will need to download it.
+You can download this information from the app at any time.

 We will send a notification to your mobile device each time a payment goes into or out of your account.
 You can turn off these notifications, through the Revolut app or in your device’s settings, at any time.
 If you turn off notifications, you should regularly check your payments on the Revolut app.
 It's important that you know what payments go into and out of your account, so we recommend that you do not turn off notifications.